 2. Multi-Channel Messaging Delivery

 Patients have different communication preferences.
-While SMS text messages generally have the highest open rates, some demographics prefer email or even voice automated calls.
-A superior system allows you to configure a "cascading" workflow.
+While appointment reminder text messages generally have the highest open rates, some demographics prefer email or voice calls.
+A superior system utilizes automated SMS appointment reminders alongside other channels, allowing you to configure a cascading workflow.

-For example, the system might send an SMS first, and if it remains unopened or unresponded to after a set time, it automatically follows up with an email.
+For example, the system might send an SMS first.
+If it remains unopened after a set time, it automatically follows up with an email.
 This multi-channel approach maximises the chance of reaching the patient.

 3. Two-Way Texting for Real-Time Communication